-I always say that there is no best reusable nappy – there are reusable nappies that are best for you and your baby.
-All babies and toddlers are different, as are you, and so your ideal reusable nappies aren’t necessarily going to be the same as mine or ClothLovinMama1989 on Mumsnet.
+I always say that there is no best reusable nappy.
+There are reusable nappies that are best for you and your baby.
+All babies and toddlers are different, as are you.
+Your ideal reusable nappies aren’t necessarily going to be the same as mine or ClothLovinMama1989 on Mumsnet.

-All that said, I will share with you what worked for us and what I would do differently (if there’s ever a) next time:
+That said, I will share with you what worked for us and what I would do differently next time:

 Best reusable nappies for newborns

-I loved the TotsBots TeenyFit STAR for Ursula’s first reusable nappies – they’re easy to put on and difficult to get wrong (which is exactly what you want as a bleery-eyed new parent), plus the prints are too cute for words.
+I loved all-in one newborn nappies like the Wizard Uno Staydry for Ursula’s first nappies.
+They’re easy to put on and difficult to get wrong , plus the prints are too cute for words.
 They are a pricey option, however, and like all AIOs they take a while to dry.